 Videos and text by TIM FAULKNER/ecoRI News staff

-WARWICK, R.I. — It took 5 minutes for the Energy Facilities Siting Board on Sept.
+WARWICK, R.I. — It took 5 minutes for the Energy Facility Siting Board on Sept.
 26 to agree to postpone the power-plant hearing process so that a federal agency can settle a key power-contract issue.

 The issue is the loss of a power-purchase agreement issued to Invenergy Thermal Development by ISO New England, the operator of the New England power grid.

 The Conservation Law Foundation (CLF), a major opponent of the $1 billion power plant slated for the woods of Burrillville, is declaring the project dead after Invenergy lost its so-called electricity capacity supply obligation (CSO).

 But Invenergy, based in Chicago, said the valuable power-purchase agreement can still be salvaged and that the natural-gas/diesel-energy facility will go forward with or without the contract.

 The decision to suspend the hearing process, which has taken nearly three years and was about three months from wrapping up, came after ISO New England, canceled an agreement to buy electricity from the proposed Clear River Energy Center.

 CLF said the contract was nullified because there is plenty of electricity, now and in the future, from other power plants feeding the regional power grid.

 CLF senior attorney Jerry Elmer said ISO New England had never before canceled a CSO.
 The environmental advocacy group expects that the Federal Energy Regulatory Commission (FERC) will easily approve ISO New England's cancellation request.

 But Invenergy argued that the CSO was canceled because of the many delays in the application process, which includes delays securing an agreement to buy water for cooling for the nearly 1,000-megawatt power plant.